Gibberlings3/Skills-and-Abilities/README.md

 - 15th Level: Gains an additional .5 APR.

 Disadvantages:
-- May cast one fewer spell per level per day.
 - Receive a -2 penalty to casting speed.
 - Receive a -2 penalty to casting level.